-Franco declared himself the victor in 1939 and remained in power until his death in 1975.
-He kept Spain out of both World Wars, but under his dictatorship personal freedom was severely restricted – divorce was made illegal and church weddings were compulsory.
+Franco declared himself the victor in 1939 and remained in power until he died in 1975.
+Franco kept Spain out of both World War Two, but under his dictatorship, personal freedom was severely restricted – divorce was made illegal, and church weddings were compulsory.

-After Franco’s death, Spain made a remarkably easy transition to democracy and Asturias was granted a much-deserved autonomous status in 1981.
-The village quickly recovered from the Franco years and in 1984, the village completed the construction of a new port.
-Peace and prosperity were returning to this special corner of northern Spain.
+After Franco’s death, Spain made a remarkably smooth transition to democracy, and Asturias was granted a much-deserved autonomous status in 1981.
+The village quickly recovered from the Franco years, and in 1984, the village completed the construction of a new port.
+Peace and prosperity were returning to this unique corner of northern Spain.

 Today, Cudillero remains one of Spain’s most charming seaside villages, imbued with both a remarkable scenic beauty and a lively historic center, which comes alive in the summer months.
 Yet despite the number of visitors from neighboring regions, Cudillero never feels over-crowded, and a welcoming, relaxed vibe permeates this must-visit part of the majestic Costa Verde.